chon-group/dpkg-javino/README.md

 [TYPE]

-+ listen  -- waits an answer from Arduino
++ listen  -- waits for an answer from Arduino

 + request -- sends a request to Arduino and waits for an answer